Heidelberg is a charming town in southwestern Germany.

 However, visitors can also order specialty items like hot chocolate or chocolate ice cream from the cafe.

 This gourmet chocolate shop is a must-visit for all couples with a sweet tooth!

 - Opening Hours: 10:00 am to 8:00 pm

 - Address: St.-Anna-Gasse 1, 69117 Heidelberg

-12. Order Coffee and Cake al Fresco in La Fee Bar Café
+12. Coffee & Cake al Fresco in La Fee Bar Café

 Enjoy an afternoon in Old Town, sipping on some local coffee and a piece of cake.